WR117H/WiFiDucky/README.md

 Before uploading the code you need to install the required library in Arduino IDE.
 Follow these steps:

+- Follow this path File> Prefrences
+- Look for the "Additional Boards Manager URLs"
+- Paste this into it https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json

-- Follow this path Sketch> Include Library> Manage Libraries
+- Now follow this path Sketch > Include Libraries > Manage Libraries
-- Search for Adafruit SSD1306
-- Install the library
+- Then install esp32 library

--Then search for the “GFX” and install it also.

 -Also you need "NRF24" library.

 <!-- Usage -->